 After exploring vintage shops, bookstores, bars & cafés around the world, these are some of the world’s most hipster cities & neighborhoods

-The ultimate guide to the coolest things to do and see in Stockholm
+The ultimate guide to the best things to do and see in Boston

 Follow @travelsofadam on Instagram for more travel tips!